OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ## As a full-time Microsoft employee, can I receive a subscription?

 Microsoft employees cannot sign up for this offer.
-All Microsoft full-time employees have access to a free Visual Studio (MSDN) subscription that includes access to Microsoft 365 Developer subscription (E5).
+All Microsoft full-time employees have access to a free Visual Studio (MSDN) subscription that includes access to a Microsoft 365 E5 developer subscription.
 You can access this benefit at [Visual Studio | My Benefits](https://my.visualstudio.com/benefits).

 ## As a vendor working at Microsoft, do I qualify for a subscription?